 - Available in regular and extended release forms.

-- Although it works fast, its effectiveness wears off for some people over time.
+- Although it works fast, Zyrtec (cetirizine)'s effectiveness wears off for some people over time.

-- Zyrtec (Cetirizine) can be slightly more sedating than Allegra or Claritin.
+- Zyrtec (cetirizine) can make you a little more sleepy compared to Allegra or Claritin.

-- Some people find that other more sedating antihistamines, like Benadryl, are more effective for them than Zyrtec (Cetirizine).
+- Some people find that other more sedating antihistamines, like Benadryl (diphenhydramine), are more effective for them than Zyrtec (cetirizine).

 - Pseudoephedrine (a decongestant) can make your heart race or make you feel anxious and restless.